rsksmart/rif-scheduler-sdk/README.md

 const provider = new providers.Web3Provider(web3.currentProvider);

-// Creates instance with provider, you can only do get operations const rifScheduler = new RifScheduler(serviceProviderContractAddress, provider);
+// Creates instance with provider, you can execute get operations const rifScheduler = new RifScheduler(serviceProviderContractAddress, provider);

 const signer = provider.getSigner();

-// Creates instance with signer, you can do any kind of operation const rifScheduler = new RifScheduler(serviceProviderContractAddress, signer);
+// Creates instance with signer, you can execute any kind of operation const rifScheduler = new RifScheduler(serviceProviderContractAddress, signer);
 ```